open-contracting/deploy/docs/reference/index.rst

 Prometheus
 ~~~~~~~~~~

 Servers are monitored by `Prometheus <https://prometheus.io/>`__.
-Salt is used to configure Prometheus monitoring on each server, and to set up a Prometheus server to to collect metrics from these servers. `Node Exporter <https://github.com/prometheus/node_exporter>`__ is installed on each server to export hardware and OS metrics like disk space used, memory used, etc.
+Salt is used to:

+-  Install a `Node Exporter <https://github.com/prometheus/node_exporter>`__ service on each server, to export hardware and OS metrics like disk space used, memory used, etc.
+-  Set up a Prometheus server to collect metrics from all servers, and to email alerts if metrics are out of bounds

 Read the :doc:`user guide <../use/prometheus>` to learn how to use Prometheus.